songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ### Calculating the model weights

-Once get all the AIC values for each model, then sorting these model in the decreasing order of AIC. ∆AIC means the AIC of each model minus the small one.
+Once get all the AIC values for each model, then these models were sorted in the decreasing order of AIC. ∆AIC means the AIC of each model minus the smallest one.
 The model weight, also called Akaika weight(*w<sub>i</sub>*), is calculated as

 ![](http://sixf.org/files/images/2014/03/eq5.png)

-where *w<sub>i</sub>* the weight of the *i*th model。*w<sub>i</sub>* ranges between 0 and 1, and the sum of them equals 1.
-The larger the model weight, the more possibility to be the best "true" model.
-For example, if we get a model with the model weight *w<sub>2</sub>* is 0.31, indicating the probability of this model to be the best possible model is 31%.
+where *w<sub>i</sub>* the weight of the *i*th model. *w<sub>i</sub>* ranges between 0 and 1, and the sum of them equals 1.
+The larger the model weights, the more possibilities to be the best "true" model.
+For example, if we get a model with the model weight *w<sub>2</sub>* of 0.31, indicating the probability of this model to be the best possible model is 31%.

-The importance of each parameters can be calculated by the model weights, which add the weights of the model containing the parameter.
-After ranking the importance in decreasing order, it is clear which parameter is the most important one.
+The importance of each parameter can be calculated by the model weights, which add the weights of the model containing the parameter.
+After ranking the importance in the decreasing order, it is clear which parameter is the most important one.

 ### Model selection uncertainity and multimodel inference

 In practice, the result will be not so perfect as assumed.
-All the previous results were based on the assumption of ∆AIC > 2, meaning the AIC of second best model is larger than 2 points the smallest AIC.
+All the previous results were based on the assumption of ∆AIC > 2, meaning the AIC of second best model is larger 2 points than the smallest.
 If ∆AIC > 2, it is safe to use the first model as the best model.
 If not, it means the first several competing models have substantially supports.
 So, how to deal with under this circumstance?
 The terminal weapon: model averaging.

-Once ∆AIC > 2 is a golden rule (Burnham & Anderson, 2002), whereas Anderson (2008) suggested it is better to conclude all the possible models, UNLESS some model should be removed with confidence evidence.
-As the model with very small AIC, which also have small model weight, so the result will not be influenced a lot by the such models.
-Suppose *Y<sup>^</sup>* is the observed dependent value, such as the bird richness or the occupancy of the tomb in my case, whose averaging observed value is
+Once ∆AIC > 2 is a golden rule (Burnham & Anderson, 2002), whereas Anderson (2008) suggested it is better to conclude all the possible models UNLESS some models should be removed with confidence reasons.
+As the model with very small AIC values, which also have small model weights, so the model-averaged result will not be influenced a lot by such models.
+Suppose *Y<sup>^</sup>* is the observed dependent value, such as the bird richness or the occupancy of the tomb in my case, which is estimated as

 ![](http://sixf.org/files/images/2014/03/eq6.png)

 It means if you have nine candidate models, so there are nine model weights, and could calculate nine observes.
-The averaging observe dependence value is calculated for each observe multiply its model weight, i.e.
+The model-averaged prediction is calculated for each prediction multiply by its model weight,

 ![](http://sixf.org/files/images/2014/03/eq7.png)

-As similar as the averaging observed dependent estimates, we can also get the model-averaged estimates of parameter.
-Suppose the estimate of the *i*th  parameter is *θ<sub>i</sub>*, it can be calculated directly from the model with smallest AIC value if the ∆AIC > 2.
+As similar as the model-averaged prediction, we can also get the model-averaged estimates of parameters.
+Suppose the estimate of the *i*th  parameter is *θ<sub>i</sub>*, it can be calculated directly from the model with the smallest AIC value if the ∆AIC > 2.
 Once ∆AIC < 2, the averaged estimate of parameter is given by

 ![](http://sixf.org/files/images/2014/03/eq8.png)

-Then using the model weight, we obtained the unconditional variance estimate (Burnham & Anderson, 2002, p162)
+Then with the model weight, we obtained the unconditional variance estimate (Burnham & Anderson, 2002, p.162)

 ![](http://sixf.org/files/images/2014/03/eq9.png)

-Anderson suggested we should use the alternative one (Anderson, 2008 p111), which is
+Dr. Anderson suggested we should use the alternative one (Anderson, 2008, p.111), which is

 ![](http://sixf.org/files/images/2014/03/eq10.png)